 1. Preheat the oven to 300º F. Line a large sheet pan with parchment paper.
 Set aside.

 2. Next, sift through the popped popcorn and remove any unpopped kernels.
 Then, place the popped popcorn in a very large mixing bowl.

 3. Now, it’s time to put together the BBQ seasoning mix for the popcorn.
 In a small bowl, add the smoked paprika, chipotle powder, onion powder, garlic powder, salt and baking soda.
 Mix together and set aside.

 4. In a small saucepan, add the vegan butter and maple syrup.
 Whisk until the butter melts, and then, lower in a candy thermometer.
 Continue whisking until the maple syrup sauce reaches a temperature of 230º F. Then, remove the saucepan from heat.

 5. Stir the liquid smoke into the maple syrup sauce.
 Then, stir in the seasoning mixture from the small bowl.

 6. Immediately pour ½ the BBQ maple syrup sauce over the popcorn.
 Stir the popcorn around with a spatula.
 Then, add the remaining sauce, and mix it around until every piece of popcorn has a bit of sauce on it.

-7. Spread the BBQ popcorn evenly across the parchment paper.
+7. Spread the BBQ maple popcorn evenly across the parchment paper.
 Bake at 300º F for 10 minutes.

 8. Remove from the oven, and stir it around.
 Return to the oven and bake at 300ºF for another 5 minutes.
 Remove from the oven and stir around again.